-Smoking: All halls are smoke-free.
-Smoking areas are provided in designated areas near each hall.
+Smoking: All halls are tobacco and smoke-free.

 Visitation hours: Visitation hours are 10 a.m. to midnight, Sunday through Thursday, and 10 a.m. to 2 a.m., Friday and Saturday.
 Guests who are members of the opposite sex may visit your room only during visitation hours.
 Visitation hours are in effect year-round, including summer and periods before and after semesters.
 Every guest must be escorted by a resident.